forthy42/net2o/wiki/squid.md

 the amount of work that allegedly went into the project is plausible, this supervision will avoid fraud; but the market liberals probably would suggest that a bidding system like for ICOs (initial coin offerings) is completely sufficient.
-I doubt, but you could have a combination of both: Bidding and evaluation plus recommendation from trustworthy organizations.
+You could have a combination of
+both: Bidding and evaluation plus recommendation from trustworthy organizations.
 Of course, like BitCoin, the $quid is an experiment, and the number of $quids that can go onto that market depend on the acceptance.
+If the acceptance is high, many projects will ask for funding, if it's low, few, so the value of the $quid is self-stabilizing.

 A bidding system would work like this: _n_ $quids are offered.
 When you buy _m,_ you also offer a factor _x>1._ The buyers are sorted by factor, and the highest bidder gets his _x*m_ $quids, paying _x*m_ the price of a nominal $quid, but that deduces just _m_ from the offered _n,_ so more $quids are generated from higher biddings.
+High bidding thus makes other projects want to be funded through that channel, so it increases the amount of coins quickly.
+Low bidding makes that funding channel unattractive.

-To stabilize the $quid, you can either pay in fiat money (generating more $quids in process), or in $quid (keep the number of $quids constant), that can help to avoid inflation, but it also avoids deflation, because if the $quid is rising, paying fiat money is more cost-effective.
+To stabilize the $quid further, you can either pay in fiat money (generating more $quids in process), or in $quid (keep the number of
+$quids constant), that can help to avoid inflation, but it also avoids deflation, because if the $quid is rising, paying fiat money is more cost-effective.